joonasrooben/NLP-text2emoji/README.md

 As related work does not give a plain signal if balanced or unbalanced data is better in emoji prediction, all the models will be trained on two datasets: unbalanced and balanced with same size and emojis.
 This way we hope to draw some conclusions in this dark area.

 In the evaluation phase, we plan to output F1-score, recall, precision and accuracy.
 In addition, as emoji-prediciton can be rather fuzzy- we will try to take it in account by using also the Mean Reciprocal Rank (MRR) usually used in evaluating of the factoid QA models.
-But, as our task is as subjective- it should give a better understanding of the models' goodness.
+But, as our task is as subjective- it should give a better understanding of the models' goodness. [[1]](#1)

+## References
+<a id="1">[1]</a>
+Dijkstra, E. W. (1968).
+Go to statement considered harmful.
+Communications of the ACM, 11(3), 147-148.